Compare Small Business Loans

 Making those two points clear early on will help filter out any lenders or types of loans that aren't right for your business.
 For example, you don't want to waste time applying for a loan with a lender who specifically states that they don't finance loans with your objective.

 Next, we recommend shopping around and applying with any lender with whom your business meets the minimum qualifications.
 As a start-up, you won't be guaranteed approval, even if you meet a lender's minimum qualifications.
-We also recommend that you shop around in order to get the best rates and terms.
+We also recommend that you shop around in order to get your best rates and terms.

 Be careful about applying with too many lenders who conduct hard credit checks, as that can temporarily affect your credit score.